bistri/screensharing-extensions/chrome-screensharing-extension/README.md

 ## Pre-requisites

-* Your application must be in SSL.
+* Your application/website must be configured to use SSL.
 * Validate your application with Google Webmaster: https://www.google.com/webmasters/

 ## How to publish your extension